 - Friend on the Force: They are both this for Wally alongside Hunter.
 Before Blitz erased Wally's identity, they were even said to be meeting outside on occasions.

-- The Ghost: Morillo's wife is constantly referenced and even has a conversation with him on-panel, but we've never seen her.
+- The Ghost: Morillo's wife is constantly mentioned and even has a conversation with him on-panel, but we've never seen her.

 - Happily Married: Jared Morillo is very happily married.
 Even though he had a much more promising career in L.A. or FBI, he decided to settle down in a more comfortable city for his wife and their potential children.